 After working as a tech lead at Google, Colin Huang decided to run his own business.
-Now, less than two years after its founding, his fourth startup is valued at $1.5 billion.

 Huang’s brainchild is Pinduoduo (PDD), an e-commerce site that capitalizes on a fun shopping experience.
 The Shanghai-based business is wisely accessible on WeChat, China’s popular messaging app.

 Having just raised more than $100 million, PDD is now valued at over 10 billion yuan ($1.5 billion), Bloomberg noted.
 It’s an impressive feat for a company founded just 21 months prior.